Writing a Bar Appeal Letter

 Q: Can I take classes somewhere else, like a local community college?

 A: Yes, and sometimes this is advisable, depending upon your situation.
-You can use www.assist.org to find UC transferable classes offered at California community colleges.
-You may want to consult with your major advisor, and/or your college advisor if you plan to take courses elsewhere.
-Your GPA from another institution will not be factored into your UCSC GPA, but will be considered when you apply for readmission.
-The number of credits you transfer in can impact the amount of time you have left to complete a degree when you return to UCSC.
+You can use www.assist.org to research UC transferable classes offered at California community colleges.
+If you will be taking classes for your major while away, you should consult with your major advisor to be sure you are taking the right classes.
+Your College Advisor can also help you develop a plan.
+Remember that your GPA from another institution will not be factored into your UCSC GPA.
+Also, remember that the number of credits you transfer in can impact the amount of time you have left to complete a degree when you return to UCSC.

 Q: How do I apply for readmission?